 The Voyager 1975 orbiters and landers would rely on Radioisotope Thermoelectric Generators (RTGs) for electricity.
 This would allow the landers to survive on Mars for one martian year (about two Earth years); that is, long enough for them to observe seasonal changes at their landing sites.
 Voyager could land up to 499 kilograms on Mars in the 1975 opportunity.
 The 1977 and 1979 Voyager missions would see introduction of a lander-deployed Mars surface rover and biological experiments specially designed to study any living things found in 1973 and 1975.
 A Voyager lander could deliver up to 680.4 kilograms to the surface of Mars in 1977 and 1979.

 The brochure then detailed the 1973 Voyager Mars mission, which it described as typical.
 Voyagers would lift off from the Kennedy Space Center Complex 39 launch pads NASA built for the Apollo Saturn V launches.
 The 1970s Mars launch windows would last at least 25 days and would include daily one-hour launch opportunities.
-Voyager Saturn V rockets would be identical to Apollo lunar Saturn Vs; that is, each would consist of an S-IC first stage with five F-1 engines, an S-II second stage with five J-2 engines, and an S-IVB third stage with one J-2.
+Voyager Saturn V rockets would be identical to Apollo lunar Saturn Vs; that is, each would comprise an S-IC first stage with five F-1 engines, an S-II second stage with five J-2 engines, and an S-IVB third stage with one J-2.

 Voyager's launch shroud would measure 6.7 meters in diameter — the same diameter as the S-IVB stage — and would have a mass of 4.7 tons.
 Once in Earth orbit, the shroud's conical top section would jettison, exposing the upper Voyager to space.
 The S-IVB stage would then ignite a second time to push the Voyagers out of Earth orbit toward Mars.
 After S-IVB shutdown, the upper Voyager would separate.
 The shroud's cylindrical central portion would then jettison to expose the lower Voyager, which would separate from the S-IVB a short time later.
 In the 1973 opportunity, each Voyager would have a mass of 10.25 tons after separation.

 |A model made in 1967 displays how two Voyager spacecraft would be stacked within the shroud atop the Saturn V S-IVB third stage.
 The conical, streamlined nose cone at the top of this shroud/spacecraft stack is absent.
-Image credit: NASA|
+Image credit: NASA.

 As each Voyager neared Mars, it would fire its main rocket engine to slow down so that the planet's gravity could capture it into an elliptical orbit.
 Initial orbit periapsis (low point) would be about 1127 kilometers above the planet, while apoapsis (high point) would occur beyond the orbit of Deimos, the outer martian moon, which orbits at a mean altitude of 22,660 kilometers.
 The brochure noted that the leading Voyager main engine candidate was a modified Apollo Lunar Module descent engine.
 The complete Voyager Orbiter propulsion system fully loaded with propellants would weigh 6.5 tons.